ANAMIKA

 Two pyramids loom in the distance, readily recognizable as Khufu and Khafre.
 At 2.30 pm, I am at the hotel.
 About an hour's rest and I step out, impatiently.
 From where I am, the pyramids are only 2 km away.
 The idea is to walk around the pyramids, leaving detailed exploration to some other day.
 Disappointment.
 The entire Giza plateau is out of bounds after 4 pm so all I can do is to admire only those two pyramids from afar.
 Thinking on my feet, I decide to go to Khan-al-Khalili, the heart of old Muslim Cairo.
 Uber says a scooter ride costs less than half a car; I take the bait and within minutes, a muscular young fellow named Aamir fetches up on a very minimal looking motorbike.

-The ride behind Aamir is an absolute heart-in-the-mouth affair - around 80 kmph speed on an expressway, helmetless, with cars zooming past us on both sides...
+The ride with Aamir is an absolute heart-in-the-mouth affair - around 80 kmph speed on an expressway, helmetless, with cars zooming past on both sides...
 Once I tried to ask Aamir to slow down a bit.
 He says "Not possible, my friend!".
-I don't remember anything more of the ride except a couple of near misses and all those horrible thoughts that began "What if...?!" .
+I don't remember anything more of the ride except a couple of near misses and all those horrible thoughts that began "What if...?!".
+Somewhere, we must have crossed the Nile - without my knowing it.
 Half an hour of the stunt and I am put down in one piece in a crowded, busy and very traditionally Muslim area.
-Relief is immense and finds expression as a 20 percent tip; Aamir seems stunned.
+Relief is immense and finds expression in a 20 percent tip; Aamir seems stunned.

-For the next couple of hours (until total exhaustion drives me to catch a Uber back to Giza), I drift aimlessly up and down the narrow gallies of Khan-al-Khalili videographing the crowds and the immensely varied trading and the crowds and the old and elegant mosques and madrasas that rise up here and there from among the colorful chaos of commerce.
+For the next couple of hours (until total exhaustion drives me to catch a Uber back to Giza), I drift aimlessly up and down the narrow gallies of Khan-al-Khalili videographing the crowds and the immensely varied trading and the old and elegant mosques and madrasas (some medieval, some not so medieval) that rise up here and there from the colorful chaos of commerce.
 Thousands of mannequins dressed in all sorts of fancy clothing including swimwear and belly-dancing costumes are being presented to a crowd where 90 percent of the women wear the hijab and look quite conservative.

 And somewhere, I am pulled aside by a souvenir trader.
 He manages to dump a cheap sphinx and nefertiti on me - shooting down my resolve not to buy anything from anyone with "my friend, you need to help me, my friend from India..."
 (A couple of days later, when I revisit the galli, he would spot and greet me with "you back again my friend! have a nice day!").

-Approaching one end of the bazaar, I am transfixed by what must be some muslim devotional singing played from a big mosque.
-The intricate notes sung with deep fervor rise like a mountain range of calm above the chaotic churn of traffic.
+Approaching one end of the bazaar, I am transfixed by what must be some devotional singing (maybe even the Koran being recited) played from a big mosque.
+The intricate notes sung with immense force and fervor rise like a mountain range of calm above the chaotic churn of traffic.
 The mosque I later figure out is Al Azhar but I still have no idea of the kind of music I got to hear.

 SEPTEMBER 29th